 Plain English Breakdown

-The bill allows the Wyoming Department of State Parks and Cultural Resources to set and collect fees for visitors at the Wyoming State Museum, with rules on how these funds are used.
+The bill allows the Wyoming Department of State Parks and Cultural Resources to set and collect fees for non-residents visiting the Wyoming State Museum, with rules on how these funds are used.

 What This Bill Does

-- Allows the department to create rules for charging non-residents admission to the museum.
+- Allows the department to create rules about charging non-residents admission to the museum.

 - Permits the department to charge for participation in events related to the museum.